cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 - Make all the pictures fit the same rounded rectangle is no easy
 - Allow user to upload image and store it into database is new to us
 - Store data in local storage and fetch it later could be hard
-- We cut the custom tag function since that is beyoned out ability and cost too much time